 TPW retrievals (displayed in the form of an image) for GOES-13 and GOES-15 are presented in Figure 5.5 over the same area at approximately the same time.
 These retrievals are generated for each clear radiance FOV.
 Radiosonde measurements of TPW are plotted on top of the images.
 Qualitatively, there is good agreement between the GOES-13 and GOES-15 TPW retrievals that, in turn, compare reasonably well with the reported radiosonde measurements of TPW.
 Although the GOES-15 shows more striping, it should be noted that the calibration mode was not yet in full operational configuration at that time.
 When comparing measurements from two satellites, one must consider the different satellite orbital locations; even precisely co-located fields-of-view are seen through different atmospheric paths.
 Both sets of satellite retrievals are based on the “Li” method (Li et al. 2008).
-The striping in the GOES-15 Derived Product Image (DPI) may be due to striping in Sounder band-15 (and other) bands.
+The striping in the GOES-15 Derived Product Image (DPI) may be due to striping in Sounder band 15 (and other bands).

 Figure 5.6 shows one time period with two retrieval methods (the “Li” and “Ma” (Ma et al. 1999) methods); note that the GPS/Met data (Wolfe and Gutman 2000) are over-plotted on each image.